Lockout/Tagout (LOTO) Procedures for Power Linemen

 While the principles are universal, the application for linemen under OSHA 1910.269 is uniquely rigorous.
 Every qualified electrical worker must follow these steps without deviation.

-- Preparation and Job Hazard Analysis (JHA): Before any work begins, a thorough job hazard analysis is mandatory.
+- Preparation and Job Hazard Analysis (JHA): Before any work begins, a thorough job hazard analysis or job briefing is required by employer procedures and industry guidance.
 This assessment identifies all potential energy sources, the steps to isolate them, and the necessary personal protective equipment (PPE).
 If the work absolutely cannot be de-energized, an energized work permit is required, outlining the stringent precautions to be taken.

 - Notification and Communication: The lead worker or clearance holder must communicate the plan to the system operator to request de-energization.
 All affected workers on the crew must be notified that a LOTO procedure is underway.
 Clear, unambiguous communication is essential to prevent misunderstandings.